• Skip to primary navigation

 A casserole dish with grits and sausage.

-This vintage sausage and grits casserole recipe is an easy-to-make classic.
+This creamy sausage and grits casserole recipe is an easy-to-make classic.
 With eggs, sausage, cheese, and plenty of grits, it makes a filling and satisfying breakfast.
-But this simple recipe can do triple duty as a yummy lunch or easy dinner for those nights when breakfast-for-dinner really hits the spot.
+But this simple recipe can do double duty as an easy dinner for those nights when breakfast-for-dinner really hits the spot.

 A casserole dish of baked sausage and grits casserole.

-Breakfast casseroles are the best for when you’re having family or friends for breakfast or brunch.
+If you haven’t experimented with breakfast casseroles when you’re having family or friends for breakfast or brunch, you’re missing out.
 You can prep the night before and enjoy your morning without making a mess in the kitchen.
-You can go sweet with an eggnog casserole, or savory with a brie and sausage casserole.
+You can go sweet with a holiday eggnog casserole, or savory with a brie and sausage casserole.
 However, when your craving some Southern food, pull out the grits.

 Why You’ll Love a Grits Casserole